Many or all companies we feature compensate us. Compensation and editorial

 If possible, consider paying for part of your program with savings or income from a part-time job.
 Even covering a portion of your tuition this way can reduce how much you need to borrow.
 Some students also work while completing certificate programs to manage both living expenses and tuition.

-Can you use FAFSA for certificate programs?
+Can you use FAFSA for certificate or post-bacc programs for non-degree-seeking students?

 Yes, you can use the FAFSA for certificate programs if the program is eligible for federal financial aid.
 The school must participate in federal aid programs, and the certificate must lead to a recognized credential or career.
 Completing the FAFSA determines whether you qualify for federal loans, grants, or work-study.

-Most federal student loans do not require a credit check.
-These include Federal Direct Subsidized Loans, available to undergraduate students with demonstrated financial need, and Federal Direct Unsubsidized Loans, available to undergraduate, graduate, and professional students regardless of financial need.
-Although phased out in 2017, Federal Perkins Loans might still be available at some institutions.
+These federal student loans include Federal Direct Subsidized Loans, available to undergraduate students with demonstrated financial need, and Federal Direct Unsubsidized Loans, available to undergraduate, graduate, and professional students regardless of financial need.

 How we selected the best non-degree-seeking student loans